 Ensuring the review of the CCF on all specimen collections for the purposes of determining whether there is a problem that may cause a test to be cancelled.

 Report to and consult with the CAA Aeromedical Section when CAA assistance in resolving any program issue is needed.
-As an employer or service agent, you are prohibited from limiting or attempting to limit the MRO’s access to CAA for this purpose and from retaliating in any way against an MRO for discussing drug testing issues with CAA.
+An employer or service agent is prohibited from limiting or attempting to limit the MRO’s access to the CAA for this purpose and from retaliating in any way against an MRO for discussing drug testing issues with the CAA.

 Provide feedback to employers and laboratories, regarding the collection site and performance issues where necessary.